-The Khalifa international Award for Early Learning is an International Education Award founded in the United Arab Emirates.
+The Khalifa international Award for Early Learning Field is an International Education Award founded in the United Arab Emirates.
 The Award is intended to enhance the educational sector within the UAE, and throughout the Arab world at large, by honouring the distinguished efforts of educators in the various fields of teaching and specialised education.

 The education process, with all the achievements made to date at various levels, will continue to face challenges.
 Such challenges will require diligent work, innovative policies and practices in order to keep pace with the technological and scientific advancement in the world.

 His Highness Sheikh Khalifa Bin Zayed Al Nahyan

 The Award’s aim is to usher in a new dynamism in the educational process, in tune with contemporary advancements in scientific knowledge and information technology.

 Deputy Prime Minister, Minister of Presidential Affairs Chairman of the Council of Trustees of The Khalifa Award for Education

 The Award is intended to discover and recognize research, programmes, methodologies and advanced teaching practices.